siqad/siqad/README.md

 ### Cross-compiling for Windows from a Ubuntu host

+---

+Due to recent problems with the MXE PPA, we have moved the compilation of our Windows builds over to Visual Studio 2017 on AppVeyor.
+The cross-compilation guide is kept for reference, but may require changes to the `WIN32` section of [SiQAD GUI's CMake file](src/CMakeLists.txt) for cross-compilation to work.

+---

 **Before you continue:** pre-compiled Windows binaries are available in the [Releases](https://github.com/siqad/siqad/releases) page which allows you to use SiQAD without compiling your own.